opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ### Setup

 To develop OSB properly, it is recommended that you fork the official OpenSearch Benchmark repository.
+For those working on WSL2, it is recommended to clone the repository and set up the working environment within the Linux subsystem.
+Refer to the guide for setting up WSL2 on [Visual Studio Code](https://code.visualstudio.com/docs/remote/wsl) or [PyCharm](https://www.jetbrains.com/help/pycharm/using-wsl-as-a-remote-interpreter.html#create-wsl-interpreter).

 After you git cloned the forked copy of OpenSearch Benchmark, use the following command-line instructions to set up OpenSearch Benchmark for development:
 ```